-Our childhood explanatory variable is 'general ability'.
-At age 11, the cohort were given a general ability test, which required the child to recognise patterns in either words or pictures, and correctly identify the next word/picture in a sequence.
-For each child, the general ability test gave a total score that ranged between 0 and 80.
+Our childhood explanatory variable, i.e. our predictor of interest, is 'general ability'.
+At age 11, the NCDS cohort were given a general ability test, which required the children participating in the study to recognise patterns in either words or pictures and correctly identify the next word/picture in a sequence.
+Their total score on this task represents their 'general ability' at that age, and this total score can range between 0 and 80.
+This variable is also available in the CTD.

-Accessing and preparing the dataset
+2.3 Accessing and preparing the dataset